wdi-sf-fall/notes/week_01_fundamentals/day_1_web_basics/dusk_web_intro/README.md

 HTML is the basis for almost every web page, it can contain text, images, video - html is what glues everything together - links between the pages makes the web *web-like*.

 The World Wide Web emerged in the early nineties.
-The first web page was build at CERN (European Organization for Nuclear Research) by Time Berners Lee, he is credited with the invention of the web - he implemented the first successful communication between a Hypertext Transfer Protocol (HTTP) client and server via the Internet.
+The first web page was build at CERN (European Organization for Nuclear Research) by Tim Berners Lee, he is credited with the invention of the web - he implemented the first successful communication between a Hypertext Transfer Protocol (HTTP) client and server via the Internet.
 So here's a pic of the first web server (note the sticker on the box):

 	http://en.wikipedia.org/wiki/File:First_Web_Server.jpg